lmouline/greycat/doc/start/minimal.md

 });
 ```

-Note that graph processing and traversing is fully asynchronous
+Note that graph processing and traversing is fully asynchronous.